trannphuocloc/trannphuocloc.github.io/_portfolio/portfolio-1.md

 Here, the list of company employees who have a healthy lifestyle matches the selection criteria for the bonus program.
 The output comes from 111 employees.
 There are ten of them.

-Let's move on to the next requirement from HR: calculating a wage increase or annual compensation for the insurance budget of $983,221 for all non-smokers..
+Let's move on to the next requirement from HR: calculating a wage increase or annual compensation for the insurance budget of $983,221 for all non-smokers

 *Note: the requirement is to calculate a wage increase or annual compensation for the insurance budget of $983,221 for ALL NON-SMOKER, it shall not be the same list as the previous requirement.*